Visitors to Fiske Planetarium will soon get the chance to feel like they’re walking on the sun.

 “This is an epic project,” said John Keller, director of the Fiske Planetarium.

 Keller explained that the idea of the cube first emerged out of a one-of-a-kind class held in spring 2019.
-The course, called “Studio: Design an Immersive Science Exhibit,” was a joint effort of the planetarium, CU Boulder’s ATLAS Institute, and the National Solar Observatory in Boulder.
+The course, called “Studio: Design an Immersive Science Exhibit,” included instructors Keller and Ingermann from Fiske, Mark Gross, Annie Bruns and Wayne Seltzer from ATLAS and Claire Raftery from the National Solar Observatory.

 It brought together 20 undergraduate students from several disciplines and set them on an unusual charge—to come up with fun ways for people of all ages to learn about the sun.